A Birder's Dictionary - Learn Birdwatching Terminology (or mock it)

 noun

-the species/individual/moment that triggers your birding/bird watching addiction.
+the species/individual/moment that triggers your birding/bird watching addiction

 Stringer